 Weapons and the law

 Are you tempted to carry a weapon?
-Make sure you know all about knife laws, weapon laws and gun laws before you arm up.
+Make sure you know all about UK knife laws, weapon laws and gun laws before you end up doing several years in prison or getting an unlimited fine.

 What is an offensive weapon?